Vicious Flower Formulation

 - Now think about what the client does (behaviors) to prevent the feared belief from coming true, or to protect themselves from the potential consequences of the belief.
 Write these around the belief.

-- In many cases client’s actions can inadvertently be serving to reinforce the beliefs.
-Think with the client about the consequences of their behaviour.
-If the behavior serves to strengthen the belief then drawing an arrow from the belief to the behaviour, and then back to the belief forms a ‘petal’ of the flower.
+- In many cases client's actions can inadvertently be serving to reinforce the beliefs.
+Think with the client about the consequences of their behavior.
+If the behavior serves to strengthen the belief then drawing an arrow from the belief to the behavior, and then back to the belief forms a 'petal' of the flower.

 - Using the vicious flower formulation as the foundation for therapy the tasks of 'treatment' can be conceptualized as plucking the petals of the flower to reduce the strength of the unhelpful belief.

 - Later (or in parallel) a 'virtuous flower' can be built up which consists of behaviors designed to reinforce a more adaptive belief.

 For example, a client who believes they are unlovable may act possessively in relationships, potentially leading to their breakdown, and confirmation of the belief.
 Alternatively, they may not even attempt to form relationships, which leads to few opportunities to disconfirm their belief.

 - Moorey, S. (2010).
 The six cycles maintenance model: Growing a “vicious flower” for depression.
 Behavioural and cognitive psychotherapy, 38(2), 173.